testissimo/testissimo.github.io/documentation/tutorials/write-test.md

 # Write your first test

+**In this tutorial you will learn to:**
+> - Find and open test you created
+> - Navigate through basic testing layout
+> - Start writing tests
+> - Interact between writing a test and tested app
+> - Use a few shortcuts

 ## Test Container
 In order to start writing your first test, you first have to **open test container** where you will write code that will enable you to test your applications.